SoaringGecko/Food-On-Shelf-MC-Datapack/README.md

 It's just water in a bottle with gunpowder
 ![Image of recipe](https://github.com/SoaringGecko/Food-On-Shelf-MC-Datapack/blob/master/dfrgthyjuhngbfgtyuikj.png)

+# what happens to the item if i take to long
+<p>If you leave an item you can't normally put on there it will eventually pop off.
+If it normally can be put on there... it'll cook it</p>

 # How Do I Get The Datapack File?
 ![Image of recipe](https://github.com/SoaringGecko/Food-On-Shelf-MC-Datapack/blob/master/defrtgyuiytrefdgtrtf.png)
 ![Image of recipe](https://github.com/SoaringGecko/Food-On-Shelf-MC-Datapack/blob/master/wert5yujhgffre45tygfd.png)